 Online poker satellites can be broadly categorized into two camps.
 One is the winner-take-all satellite.
 In a winner-take-all satellite, the only person who gets anything is whoever takes first place.
 Second place and lower leave empty-handed.
 This is a common format for single table satellites.

 Multiple-ticket satellites award tickets to the top few finishers.
-Some of the more expensive satellites may even award one ticket for every 10 or 20 players.
-The strategy for these is unique in tournament poker because all paid places are equally.
+Some of the more expensive satellites may even award one ticket for every 10 or 20 paid entries.
+The strategy for these is unique in tournament poker because all places are paid equally.
 If places 1-20 win a ticket, there’s no difference between taking 1st and 20th.
-In fact, the tournament ends as soon as 20 players are left standing.
+In fact, the tournament ends as soon as the bubble breaks.

 Turbo poker tournaments take any other tournament format and speed it up.
 The blind levels increase more frequently, and the tournament therefore comes to a conclusion much faster than at the normal speed.

-Players need to be aggressive in a turbo tournament because the ever-increasing blinds place great pressure on their chip stacks.
-Players must take calculated risks and grow their chip stacks as quickly as possible to withstand the pressure.
+Be aggressive in a turbo tournament because the ever-increasing blinds place great pressure on their chip stacks.
+Take calculated risks and grow chip stacks as quickly as possible to withstand the pressure.

-A heads-up tournament is played between exactly two players.
-Each pays the buyin fee and receives a set number of chips.
-The two opponents then play poker until one person has all the chips.
+A heads-up tournament is played one on one.
+Each pays the buy-in fee and receives a set number of chips.
+The two opponents then play poker for money until one person has all the chips.
 The blinds increase at set intervals just like in a normal tournament.
 Whoever wins all the chips wins all the cash.

 Double-Ups and Triple-Ups

 Double-ups and triple-ups run just like normal freezeout tournaments but with a unique prize structure.
 In a double-up tournament, the top 50% of the field win double their buyins.
-Double-ups end as soon as half the players have been knocked out.
+Double-ups end as soon as half the field has been knocked out.
 Triple-ups work along the same idea except the top third of the field get paid triple their buyins.

 Online Cash Games

-Cash games don’t feature the high drama of tournaments, but skilled players have made tons of money playing cash games (also called “ring games”) at online poker sites.
+Cash games don’t feature the high drama of tournaments, but skilled players have made tons of money playing cash tables (also called “ring games”) at online poker sites.

 Types of Cash Games